QUICK SUMMARY

 10. Myrrh

 The more research uncovers, the more we see stress in its various states as an underlying cause of so many illnesses and discomforts.
 It’s no wonder that a powerful antioxidant would carry such varied benefits.
 And powerful it is!
-Myrrh emulsion exhibits an antioxidant effect strong enough that it can actually protect the liver – the “detox” organ that is bombarded with toxins every day – from oxidative damage.
-(27)
+Myrrh has been studied for antioxidant and liver-protective effects, including research suggesting that myrrh can help protect against oxidative damage induced by lead acetate in animal models.
+(28)

 Application: Create a healing, essential oil detoxifying oil by adding 3 drops of myrrh, 2 drops of frankincense, 2 drops of spikenard, and 1 drop of valerian with 1 ounce of coconut oil.
 Apply over kidneys and bottoms of feet.